black-operative/Generic-HTTP-Server-In-C/Readme.md

 - **socket  :** Socket file descriptor value
 - **backlog :** Max number of connections the socket can accept

+- Returns status (0 for successful, -1 for failure)

 ### 5. accept()
 Allows connection from client to socket listening at alloted network port :